 I cannot get anyone into a job nor apply on their behalf for them to get to the interview stage because we as Supply Chain Managers, executives or leaders are not recruiters.
 Our job is to manage people and do what is required in the organisation in which we are working.
 Supply Chain is broad yet the job we work in is bespoke – there is no magic formula!

-However, for me, the key concepts that you must achieve to be successful when applying Supply Chain jobs are customizing your CV, communication and preparation, In this blog and the accompanying vlog (to follow), I have broken this down further to my Top 10 ways on How to Successfully Find Supply Chain jobs, the points generally follow one another and interlock so if you achieve one, it will set you up well to achieve the next and so on and so forth.
+However, for me, the key concepts that you must achieve to be successful when applying Supply Chain jobs are customizing your CV, communication and preparation, In this blog and the accompanying vlog (to follow), I have broken this down further to my Top 10 ways on How to Successfully Find Supply Chain jobs in this blog and in vlog embedded below, the points generally follow one another and interlock so if you achieve one, it will set you up well to achieve the next and so on and so forth.

 So, whether you are entering the field as a newly qualified graduate, someone looking to change career direction or someone looking to boost their current standing, here are my top 10 ways on how to get a job in Supply Chain.